kzemek/etls/README.md

-# TLS
+# etls

-An alternative implementation of Erlang TLS layer.
+An alternative implementation of Erlang TCP/TLS layer.

-TLS is a NIF-based implementation of the whole TLS stack, built on top of [Asio] and [BoringSSL].
+*etls* is a NIF-based implementation of the whole TLS stack, built on top of [Asio] and [BoringSSL].
 It manages its own native threads to asynchronously handle socket operations.

-The main (and very important) benefit of using this project instead of Erlang's built-in [`ssl`] is hardware acceleration. `ssl2` module achieves an order of magnitude higher bandwidth when encoding/decoding data.
+The main (and very important) benefit of using this project instead of Erlang's built-in [`ssl`] is hardware acceleration. `etls` module achieves an order of magnitude higher bandwidth when encoding/decoding data.

 Currently only `TLSv1.2` is supported, and default [BoringSSL] cipher is used.